Baugrems/threeButtonPiano/README.md

-# threeButtonPiano
+# Three Button Piano
-Code Ninja small project - Make a 3 Button P
+Code Ninja small project - Make a 3 Button Piano with a Buzzer